Program of study

 Term 2 (winter)

-Enroll in ANTH 614 and one elective.
+Enrol in ANTH 614 and one elective.
 Get approval of thesis topic from committee.
 Get approval (if appropriate) from university Ethics Committee for research.
 Complete literature review and formulate research plan for thesis.

 Term 3 (spring/summer)

 Normal progress.
-Enroll as full-time student and work on research (and, if appropriate, collect scholarship money or serve as a T.A.) with the goal of finishing in the Fall term.
+Enrol as full-time student and work on research (and, if appropriate, collect scholarship money or serve as a T.A.) with the goal of finishing in the Fall term.
 Begin to draft thesis.

 Term 4 (fall)

-Complete and defend thesis.
+Complete thesis, present at Graduate Forum, and defend thesis.